 (E) filing of exceptions to any proposed order.

-(d) In the event the parties agree that the proceeding should not be bifurcated, thenIf applicable, the general rate base and major project cutoff date shall be determined by the presiding officer, with due consideration of the input of the parties.
+(di) In the event the parties agree that the proceeding should not be bifurcated, thenThe general rate base and major project cutoff date shall be determined by the presiding officer for an investor-owned utility electing a historical test period, with due consideration of the input of the parties.

-(e) The presiding officer may do the following:
+(ej) The presiding officer may do the following:

 (1) Equitably divide the time allotted to the various procedural steps based upon all relevant factors.
 However, in general, approximately three (3) months90 days should be allotted for the preparation and issuance of an order after the submission of any exceptions to a proposed order.
+A standard procedural schedule set forth in a commission general administrative order shall be presumed to be an equitable division of time.

 (2) Upon the request of the electing utility, extend the procedural schedule for the amount of time requested.